deNBI/cloud-user-docs/wiki/portal/vault_user.md

 ## Logging into Vault
 You can find the Vault ui [here](https://cloud.denbi.de/ui/).

+!!! danger "OIDC popup"
+    To log in with OIDC you need to have popups allowed for the vault login page!
+If the login is buggy after allowing popups, please reload the page.

 Log in with OIDC as method and leave the role field blank.
 ![login_vault](../cloud_admin/images/vault/login.png)

 ## Reading a secret